gavin-britto/gavin-britto/README.md

-- My name is Gavin.
+- My name is Gavin, a.k.a. digital_rakshasa.
-- Our brand is called digital_rakshasa.
-- We make music, art and architecture using traditional and modern methods.
+- I make music, art and design, both in the real and digital worlds.
-- We are always looking for collaborators in these domains.
-- The tools we like to use are: procreate, sketchup, rhino3D, autocad, revit, python, html, css, javacript and many more.
+- The tools I like to use are: procreate, sketchup, rhino3D, autocad, revit, python, html, css, javacript and many more.
+- Open to collaborating

 <!---
 gavin-britto/gavin-britto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.